CometTools/Packages/radarr/README.md

 ## Optional Parameters

-There are a few optional parameters when initializing a Sonarr instance.
+There are a few optional parameters when initializing a Radarr instance.

 ### `headers` | Map<dynamic, String> (default: null)